alexs2112/University-Notes/2023-Winter/CPSC409/11 - Early SPCs.md

 # Computer Memory Types/Technologies
 ### Thermal Memories
  - Andrew Donald Booth (1918-2009, United Kingdom)
 	 - Experimented with thermal memories.
 Heat part of the bar, to be detected by a heat detector.
-A fan used to cool the ba
+A fan used to cool the bar
 	 - Experiment was a failure (unreliable)

 ### Mechanical Memories